2024-foss4g-europe/2024-foss4g-europe.github.io/content/cfp-academic-program.md

 **NB!** The academic track is scheduled to take place on Wednesday and Thursday (3-4 July) in Omicum.
 Please see [**the venue map**](../venue/about-venue/) for details.

-Also please note, that the schedule is still subject to change due to unexpected withdrawals as well as rescheduling requests by the authors.

 <hr>